The 36th Annual Shenandoah Valley Century will be on Sunday, September 9, 2018

-Interstate 81 to Exit 245, go west on Port Republic Road.
-Cross Rt 11 (S Main St), continue straight 0.5 mile, turn left onto route 42 (S High St).
-Hillandale Avenue will be a right turn 0.8 mile down the road.
-Turn right on Hillandale Ave., go straight after the next stop sign to enter Hillandale Park.
+Take Interstate 81 to Exit 245.
+Go west on Port Republic Road.
+Cross Rt 11 (S Main St), and continue straight for 0.5 mile.
+Turn left onto route 42 (S High St).
+After another 0.8 mile, turn right on Hillandale Ave.
+Go straight at the next stop sign to enter Hillandale Park.
 Shelter #11 is on the main thoroughfare near the end of the park.

 For lodging information you might find these websites helpful:

 Send an email to [email protected] We’d love to have your help!